raphaelreme/SINETRA/README.md

 $ # pip install -r ZephIR/requirements.txt
 ```

-Additional requirements (Icy, Fiji) are needed to reproduce some tracking experiemnts.
+Additional requirements (Icy, Fiji) are needed to reproduce some tracking experiments.
 See the installation guidelines of [ByoTrack](https://github.com/raphaelreme/byotrack) for a complete installation.

 The experiment configuration files are using environment variables that needs to be set:
 - $ICY: path to icy.jar